LisaAnne/Hallucination/README.md

 After running ```setup.sh``` you should be able to replicate results in our paper by running ```table1.py```, ```table2.py```, ```table3.py```, ```table4.py``` and ```figure6.py``` (example usage ```python table1.py --annotation_path PATH_TO_COCO_ANNOTATIONS``` where ```coco/annotations``` is the default for ```--annotation_path```).
 Our scripts call on ```utils/chair.py``` to compute the CHAIR metric.
 See below for more details on ```utils/chair.py```.

 If you would like to run ```figure4.py``` (language and image model consistency) you will need to download some intermediate features.
 Please see the *Language and Image Model Consistency* section below.

+For reproducing our results on correlation with human scores, run ```table5.py```.
+The file with images IDs used in the human evaluation, as well as the avearge human scores for each of the compared models, can be found in ```data/human_scores```.

 **Evaluating CHAIR**